Mary McKenzie Finlay: Nursing career

-Finlay returned from the war in 1919 and was demobbed on 26 July.
+Finlay returned from the war in 1919 and was demobilised on 26 July.
 She returned to her role of matron at Melbourne Grammar School, from which she resigned in 1922 due to ill health.
 Her war service record states she had an operation in 1915 in Egypt for "injury to breast and tumor" and a further operation back in Australia in April 1919, after which it was reported that she "still had some thickening in neck".

-Finlay died of cancer at Warrandyte, Victoria on 21 March 1923.
+Finlay died of cancer at Warrandyte, Victoria, on 21 March 1923.
 Following a funeral service in the school chapel she was buried at St Kilda Cemetery.